Y-90 Radioembolization Treatment for Liver Tumors

-- The beads lodge in the tumor(s) and give off a high dose of radiation to the tumor tissue around them.
-This kills the tumor but limits the damage to healthy tissue that is beyond the reach of the radiation.
+- The beads get stuck in the tumor(s) and give off a high dose of radiation to the tumor tissue around them.
+This kills the tumor but limits the damage to healthy tissue around the tumor.

 What cancers can be treated with Y-90 RE?